saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 ## Header Format

 The IPv4 header is somewhat lengthy, 20 octets in total.
-The meaning of the fields is relatively straightforward, however, depicted as a C struct:
+The meaning of the fields is relatively straightforward and can be described as a C struct:

 {% highlight c %}
 struct iphdr {